Financial Aid and Scholarships

 FSA ID Information

-Free Application for Federal Student Aid (FAFSA): The FAFSA opens each year on OCTOBER 1.
+Free Application for Federal Student Aid (FAFSA): The FAFSA will be available on December 31, 2023.
 Families will use their "prior, prior year data" to complete the FAFSA and other financial aid forms.

 FAFSA HELP WILL BE AVAILABLE: